bjmorgan/site-analysis/docs/source/guides/spherical_sites.md

 # Working with Spherical Sites

+Spherical sites are the simplest site type in `site_analysis`, defined by a centre position and radius.
+They represent spherical volumes within a crystal structure where mobile ions can reside.
+An atom is considered to be within a spherical site if the distance between the atom and the site centre is less than or equal to the site's radius.

+For a conceptual overview of spherical sites, see the [spherical sites concepts page](../concepts/sites.md#spherical-sites).

 This guide covers practical aspects of using spherical sites in your analysis, including when to use them, how to configure them, and how to handle their limitations.

 ## When to Use Spherical Sites